grant-king/ML_progress/log.md

 **Thoughts:** There is very little documentation or examples for this API and Python tweepy library so this is frustrating.
 I got it to connect, authenticate, and return a search query.
 I'm not putting it on GitHub as it has my authentication keys.

 **Link to work:**

+Day 45: August 15, 2018

+**Today's Progress:** Experimented with Twitter API.
+Found some additional Python libraries that work with it.
+Continued with Supervised Learning at DataCamp.

+**Thoughts:** The Twitter API is pretty restrictive.
+Searches can only go back a week for non-premium API accounts like mine.
+I got through the basics involving authentication and searching for a topic, and worked with some of the available methods from tweepy and Twython.
+I can see this being helpful in the future if I ever need to look for something simple in recent Twitter data.
+For now the API is underwhelming but I'm glad to be familiar with how to access the service.

+**Link to work:**
 <!---

 Day x: July x, 2018